 DevOps principle address a cultural change in the way things work during the code promotion environment, deployment, and production stages.
 This cultural change is not a new concept.
 It is just about the rapid development.

 The DevOps process takes place with the aim to modernize, automate, and connect the entire software development process covering right from the development till the operations-infrastructure stage.
-The intention is to ease out the process of building quality software products by staying efficient, outage free, stable, and reliable.
+The intention is to ease out the process of building quality software products by staying efficient, outage free, stable, and reliable platform.

 Impediments in the Journey – On-boarding DevOps